Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs

 While we were writing up our results, Poghosyan, Priezzhev, and Ruelle independently found another proof that the probability of visiting $(1,0)$ is $5/16$ \cite{PPR:54}.
-They also asked about the probability about visiting other points, and remarked that the probability that the LERW visits $(1,1)$ is numerically close to $2/9$.
-(This differs from the true value by about $10^{-3}$.)
+(They also asked about the probability about visiting other points, and remarked that the probability that the LERW visits $(1,1)$ is numerically close to $2/9$.
+This differs from the true value of $1/4-1/(4\pi)+1/(2\pi^2)$ by about $10^{-3}$.)

-There are some intersting coincidences in the (undirected) edge intensities of loop-erased random walk.
-For each of the square, triangular, and hexagonal lattices, there are several groups of edges which are unrelated by any symmetry of the lattice for which the undirected edge intensities are identical (see Figures~\ref{square-intensity}, \ref{tri-intensity}, and \ref{hex-intensity}).
+There are some interesting coincidences in the (undirected) edge intensities of loop-erased random walk.
+For each of the square, triangular, and honeycomb lattices, there are several groups of edges which are unrelated by any symmetry of the lattice for which the undirected edge intensities are identical (see Figures~\ref{square-intensity}, \ref{hex-intensity}, and \ref{tri-intensity}).
 We do not have an explanation for this phenomenon.